shapediver/ViktorIntegrationTemplate/shapediver-karamba-test/README.md

 param9 = NumberField('Deformation Scale', name='ShapeDiverParams.f582e03d-ec6f-4820-933e-a5ceefb9163e', default=100, min=0, max=100, num_decimals=0, step=1.0, variant='slider')
 ```

+You can use this as a starting point for defining input fields in [`app.py`](app.py).

+## Local development

-When running the app for development in Viktor, use the environment variables like this:
+When running the app for local development in Viktor, make sure to use the environment variables like this:

 ```
 viktor-cli start --env SD_TICKET=$SD_TICKET --env SD_MODEL_VIEW_URL=$SD_MODEL_VIEW_URL